zouxuanwu/zouxuanwu.github.io/course-planner/README.md

 Score = w1 · interest_alignment + w2 · teaching_quality + w3 · course difficulty

-Weights are adjustable and designed to be interpretable rather than opaque.
+Weights are adjustable and designed to be interpretable.

 # Building Weighted Topic Representation and Interest Profile